MartijnDwars/metaborg.github.io/dev/devenv-spoofax.md

 * EMF - Eclipse Modeling Framework SDK
 * EMF Compare Core SDK

 Now you can work on Java components such as the terms or Stratego interpreter projects.
-If a language was changed, for example by pulling in changes from git, just run the Maven builds again.
+If a language was changed, for example by pulling in changes from git, just run the Maven builds again. __You must disable `Build Automatically` in the `Project` menu in Eclipse before running a Maven build, otherwise the Eclipse and Maven builds will interfere and cause errors.
+After the Maven build is finished, enable `Build Automatically` again.__

 The advantage of this approach is that Spoofax is completely built from your Eclipse workspace, without any dependencies on an installed Spoofax version.

 ## Testing changes